May 24, 2025

 The Screening Algorithm

-This factor trading strategy begins with a universe of 6,000 stocks of all sizes, industries, and geographical locations, the algorithm selects the highest quality companies based on the metrics described above.
+This factor screening strategy begins with a universe of 6,000 stocks of all sizes, industries, and geographical locations, the algorithm selects the highest quality companies based on the metrics described above.
 But it doesn’t stop there.
 It then applies a second filter that only allows companies that are not too far above their fair value.
 These companies tend to trade at premium prices, and this algorithm allows for that, but it places a limit in order to avoid over-paying.

 We run the screening algorithm every four weeks, and it produces a list of 10-15 candidates for further consideration.
 We then look at each candidate and eliminate any that have made it through by virtue of bogus numbers, lack of trading volume, or rumors of accounting irregularities or solvency risk.